 These fishing boats are aided with state-of-the-art technological gadgetries to enable high returns of catch.

-Longliners: Longliners form yet another variance to the troller kind of fishing vessels.
-However the major difference between the longliners and the trollers is that while the latter employ numerous fishing cords, the longliner vessels essentially employ just one really long fishing cord containing around 1,000 lures.
+However, the major difference between the longliners and the trollers is that while the latter employs numerous fishing cords, the longliner vessels essentially employ just one really long fishing cord containing around 1,000 lures.